ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Conclusion

 \section{Conclusion}

 In this work, we propose a novel approach that leverages supervised contrastive learning (SCL) for language identification (LID).
 The SCL objective explicitly encourages textual representations of the same language to form compact clusters while pushing apart representations of different languages in the embedding space.
-We evaluate our approach on three benchmark datasets: GlotLID, FLORES, and UDHR, demonstrating that incorporating SCL leads to substantial improvements over conventional cross-entropy (CE)-based LID methods.
-Specifically, our best SCL-based models achieve a 3.2\% improvement over CE-based models for low-resource languages and a 6.8\% improvement for languages with data from diverse domains, highlighting improved domain generalization, and underscoring the effectiveness of SCL in enhancing LID performance, particularly in challenging low-resource and cross-domain scenarios.
+We evaluate our approach on three benchmark datasets: GlotLID, FLORES, and UDHR, demonstrating that incorporating SCL leads to considerable improvements over conventional cross-entropy (CE)-based LID methods.
+Specifically, our best SCL-based models achieve a 3.2 percentage points improvement over CE-based models for low-resource languages and a 6.8 percentage points improvement for languages with data from diverse domains, highlighting improved domain generalization, and underscoring the effectiveness of SCL in enhancing LID performance, particularly in challenging low-resource and cross-domain scenarios.
+Moreover, we also demonstrate that SCL and CE-based methods are complementary to each other and can be used together during inference, as in the case of \MGensemble{}.